Why does BHS ask for an approved application before a meet and greet?

 How much does it cost to adopt from BHS?

 Well that depends – this is also not going to be a black and white answer.
-It can cost anywhere from $150 to $250 to adopt from BHS.
+It can cost anywhere from $175 to $250 to adopt a dog from BHS.
 The adoption fees can be lower or higher for seniors, breed, or medical conditions.
 BHS strives to set adoption fees according to the funds invested in each individual animal causing fees to vary.
 Our cats range from $50 to $100.
 If you seriously want to adopt from us and think you are the perfect fit for the animal you are interested in, we encourage you to fill out an application and discuss prices with the foster at the time of the meet and greet.
 Our animals are not free; no matter who you adopt, there will be an adoption fee.
-These fees cover the animal’s spay/neuter surgery, all vaccines, any medication that may have been needed, micro-chipping, and food for the animal for the duration of its stay in a BHS foster home.
+These fees cover the animal’s spay/neuter surgery, all vaccines, any medication that may have been needed, microchipping, and food for the animal for the duration of its stay in a BHS foster home.

 Who do I contact if I have found a stray animal?